Looking to work in Yorkshire’s booming TV industry? If you've a TV background or no experience at all, this free short course may be for you.

-Yorkshire's TV industry is booming in part fuelled by Channel 4's recent decision to set up its HQ in Leeds but while the surge in production is hugely welcome, there are concerns that it is creating significant skills gaps in specific fields.
+Yorkshire's TV industry is booming in part fueled by Channel 4's recent decision to set up its HQ in Leeds but while the surge in production is hugely welcome, there are concerns that it is creating significant skills gaps in specific fields.

 - A flair for organisation